 We are being lazy if we are able to carry out some activity that we ought to carry out, but are disinclined to do so on account of the effort involved.
 Instead, we remain idle, carry out the activity perfunctorily, or engage in some other less strenuous or boring activity.
 In short, we are lazy if our motivation to spare ourselves effort trumps our motivation to do the right or best or expected thing.

 Synonyms for laziness include indolence and sloth.
-Indolence derives from the Latin indolentia, ‘without pain’ or ‘without taking trouble’.
+Indolence derives from the Latin indolentia, meaning "without pain" or "without taking trouble."

 Laziness, indolence, or sloth should not be confused with procrastination.
-To procrastinate—from the Latin cras, ‘tomorrow’—is to postpone one task in favour of another or others which are perceived as being easier or more pleasurable but which are typically less important or urgent.
+To procrastinate—from the Latin cras, meaning "tomorrow"—is to postpone one task in favour of another or others that are perceived as being easier or more pleasurable but which are typically less important or urgent.

 To postpone a task for constructive or strategic purposes does not amount to procrastination.
 For a postponement to amount to procrastination, it has to represent poor or ineffective planning and result in a higher overall cost to the procrastinator; for example, in the form of stress, guilt, lost productivity, or lost opportunities.
 It is one thing to delay a tax return until all the numbers are in, but quite another to delay it so that it upsets our holiday plans and lands us with a fine.